williamcioffi/brs_r_functions/README.md

 # brs_r_functions
 r functions for processing and manipulating wildlife computer tag output

+NOTE: MANY OF THESE FUNCTIONS ARE BEING MIGRATED TO [SATTAGUTILS](https://www.github.com/williamcioffi/sattagutils). check there for the latest versions.

 ## basic_tag_functions
 + cattag.r
   - concatenates wc portal downloaded data into single csv files for each data stream.